 Each guinea pig is judged individually, and they qualify for long term fostercare if they are aged and/or have a manageable abnormality.

 - April Lodge will cover all medical and veterinary care, but this MUST be with our own vet

 - 10% off products purchased from April Lodge

 Foster carers will need to bring all long term foster guinea pigs back to April Lodge regularly (quarterly is ideal) for welfare checking.
 If, for whatever reason, the foster carer is unable to carry on caring for them, April Lodge will take on their continued care.

-We would like our foster carers to live within a 25 mile radius of April Lodge in Eastry and, ideally, to be reasonably knowledgeable about guinea pigs.
+We would like our foster carers to live within a 10 mile radius of April Lodge in Eastry and to have recent knowledge of guinea pigs.
 We would expect the guinea pigs on long term foster care to live indoors, in the warm, where there is lots of interaction with you, and they can be given medication/treatment if needed.
 We hope our foster carers will be able to provide accommodation, a suitable exercise area, bedding, veg, fruit, dry feed and equipment.

 Guinea pigs assigned to long term fostercare need to be kept comfortable, with lots of TLC, knowing that they can live out their days in comfort and with the best care.

 Email us for a fostercare application form to email@example.com

 Honey is a cream and white sow, Twirl is a ginger and white sow with a scar on one side, both born in June 13.
 They were brought in together after their owner could no longer care for them for health reasons.
 They have not had much handling so it would be great to see them find a home where they can get lots of one-to-one attention.